NuGet/docs.microsoft.com-nuget/docs/tools/dotnet-Commands.md

 - [**dotnet remove package**](/dotnet/core/tools/dotnet-remove-package): Removes a package reference from the project file.
 - [**dotnet restore**](/dotnet/core/tools/dotnet-restore?tabs=netcore2x): Restores the dependencies and tools of a project.
 As of NuGet 4.0, this runs the same code as `nuget restore`.
 - [**dotnet nuget locals**](/dotnet/core/tools/dotnet-nuget-locals): Lists locations of the *global-packages*, *http-cache*, and *temp* folders and clears the contents of those folders.
+- [**dotnet new nugetconfig**](/dotnet/core/tools/dotnet-new): Creates a [`nuget.config`](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file) file to configure NuGet's behavior.

 ## Package creation

 - [**dotnet pack**](/dotnet/core/tools/dotnet-pack?tabs=netcore2x): Packs the code into a NuGet package.
-As of NuGet 4.0, this runs the same code as `nuget pack`.
-- [**dotnet nuget push**](/dotnet/core/tools/dotnet-nuget-push): Pushes a package to a server and publishes it, applicable to nuget.org, Visual Studio Team Services, and third-party NuGet servers.
+- [**dotnet nuget push**](/dotnet/core/tools/dotnet-nuget-push): Pushes a package to a server and publishes it, applicable to nuget.org, Azure Artifacts, and third-party NuGet servers.
-- [**dotnet nuget delete**](/dotnet/core/tools/dotnet-nuget-delete): Deletes or unlists a package from a host, applicable to nuget.org, Visual Studio Team Services, and third-party NuGet servers.
+- [**dotnet nuget delete**](/dotnet/core/tools/dotnet-nuget-delete): Deletes or unlists a package from a host, applicable to nuget.org, Azure Artifacts, and third-party NuGet servers.